dotnet/docs-maui/docs/user-interface/controls/tableview.md

 `TableView` defines the following properties:

-- `Intent`, of type `TableIntent`, defines the purpose of the table.
+- `Intent`, of type `TableIntent`, defines the purpose of the table on iOS.
 - `HasUnevenRows`, of type `bool`, indicates whether items in the table can have rows of different heights.
 The default value of this property is `false`.
 - `Root`, of type `TableRoot`, defines the child of the `TableView`.
 - `RowHeight`, of type `int`, determines the height of each row when `HasUnevenRows` is `false`.

 The `HasUnevenRows` and `RowHeight` properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-The value of the `Intent` property helps to define the `TableView` appearance on each platform.
+The value of the `Intent` property helps to define the `TableView` appearance on iOS only.
 This property should be set to a value of the `TableIntent` enumeration, which defines the following members:

 - `Menu`, for presenting a selectable menu.
 - `Settings`, for presenting a table of configuration settings.